 - 1. Tampering with or abusing any of the elevator equipment or controls. - 2.
 Prying open elevator doors or holding them open by the safety edges. - 3.
 Attempting to exit an elevator that is stuck between floors without directions and assistance from emergency personnel. - 4.
 Jumping up and down in the elevator. - 5.
 Using the elevator in the event of a fire.

-Engaging in any of the above behaviors may result in a referral to the Office of Residential Life or Student Conduct and Integrity and are being charged for any necessary service or repairs.
+Engaging in any of the above behaviors may result in a referral to the Office of Residential Life or Office of Student Support and Accountability and being charged for any necessary service or repairs.

 Furniture